MUSIC DISCOVERY – that's the theme this year. It's personal.

 Tutorial on making the ad-game work in your favour

-Boost your digital advertising skills with this hands-on workshop led by Sake Markovic from Playground Music.
+Boost your digital advertising skills with this hands-on workshop led by Saki Markovic from Playground Music.
 Learn step-by-step how to set up effective social media campaigns, define your audience, plan timing and budgets, create content, and analyze results.
 We’ll show you, step-by-step, how to set up an effective ad campaign from start to finish using social media self service platforms.
 Pick up smart strategies for music promotion along the way — and leave ready to run ads that actually work.

 Host: Saki Markovic, Playground Music, SE